-But for as promising as it may seem, Japanese society is often perceived as playing by its own set of rules and the food and beverage market is no exception.
+But as promising as it may seem, Japanese society is often perceived as playing by its own set of rules and the food and beverage market is no exception.
 From the unique business relationship mindset to the multi-layered distribution system, it can be difficult to apprehend from an external perspective.
 The good news is: it doesn’t have to be.

 These trends have led to the rise of opportunities for foreign operators.
 But they might be hard to seize as another defining characteristic of the Japanese food and beverage market is its extreme fragmentation.
 Beyond cultural specificities and preferences, the exceptionally large number of on-trade and off-trade outlets in Japan, with only a few leading companies, creates an additional layer of complexity for newcomers and experienced players alike.

-Similarly, Japan’s food and beverage retail network is still overwhelmingly fragmented with an estimated 136,000 off-premise outlets, divided in several different types of channels, the most emblematic one being the konbini, Japan’s unique take on convenient stores.
+Similarly, Japan’s food and beverage retail network is overwhelmingly fragmented with an estimated 136,000 off-premise outlets, divided in several different types of channels, the most emblematic one being the konbini, Japan’s unique take on convenient stores.
 The konbini network is the main exception to the fragmentation rule.
 It strongly consolidated over the past few years, resulting in the dominance of three operators over a total of 57,000 stores nationwide: Seven-Eleven, Family Mart and Lawson.

 Otherwise, retail channels remain dominated by smaller, non-consolidated chains, making estimating their exact number difficult.
 Supermarkets are dominants in the suburbs and smaller cities.
 But their number remains uncertain (estimates range from 8,000 to 20,000 outlets) and leading brands are still limited.
 The top 30 supermarkets chains only account for 30% of total sales nationwide, while regional, usually non-consolidated supermarkets, account for 65%.